 - Expenditures for capitalized equipment purchases (including principle payments on debt) are not to be included in the costs used to establish service center billing rates.
-(Note: See “Fixed Costs” regarding equipment depreciation.)
+(Note: See “Fixed Costs Examples” regarding equipment depreciation.)

 - In order to estimate usage, prior year(s) numbers can be used as a starting point and adjusted for anticipated changes.
 Centers without sufficient usage history can use available units as a starting point and adjust for downtime and other intervening factors.

 An appropriate portion of the salaries and fringe benefits of all personnel directly involved in service center activities such as: lab technicians, equipment operators, nurses, etc. The salaries and benefits of any administrative staff or other personnel supporting a service center are included in the rate calculation to the extent that their time is devoted to this function.
 Subject to appropriate review and approval, these costs are allowable as long as they are reasonable, are consistently applied, and reflect no more than the percentage of time actually devoted to the service center function.
 The allocable portion of salaries and fringe benefits should be recorded each month in the service center account(s).